Take This Road Trip On The Southernmost Cross-Country Highway

 This southern US route is perfect for full-timers or snowbirds who don’t want to stay in one spot all winter.
 Interstate 10 passes the RVer’s haven of Quartzsite and lots of scenic parks, wildlife refuges, RV resorts, and campgrounds.

 These are twelve of our favorite parks along the way that you will want to take the exit for.
-We mapped them out on RV Trip Wizard (seen above), where you can also find and add in more campgrounds and points of interest.
+We mapped them out on RV LIFE Trip Wizard (seen above), where you can also find more campgrounds and points of interest.
+Be sure to also have the handy RV LIFE App on your phone for RV-safe GPS directions.

 1. Mount San Jacinto State Park, California